 The John James Audubon State Park in Kentucky celebrates the life and work of the creator of Birds in America.

-This is the third stop on our Kentucky Trail!
+This is the fifth stop on our Kentucky Author Adventures Trail.

 Rebecca Blake Beech